eosnetworkfoundation/docs/docs/20_smart-contracts/40_guides/10_create_smart_contracts_guide.md

     >;
 ```

-Note in the code above the `messages_table` is defined almost the same way as you defined earlier the `balance_table`.
+Note in the code above the `messages_table` is defined almost the same way as you defined earlier the `user_data_table`.
 What is different this time is the definition of the `"messageidx"` secondary index which is done with the `indexed_by` and `const_mem_fun` templates.
 The `const_mem_fun` receives three parameters:

 - `user_messages`: the multi-index table structure name,
 - `checksum256`: the type of the data the index is defined for,
-- `&user_messages::message_idx`: the reference to the data member function which retrieves the data the index is defined for.
+- `&user_messages::message_idx`: the reference of the data member function which retrieves the data the index is defined for.

 The name of a secondary index has the same restrictions as the name of an action.